ga-wdi-boston/ruby-objects-assessment/README.md

 ![General Assembly Logo](https://camo.githubusercontent.com/1a91b05b8f4d44b5bbfb83abac2b0996d8e26c92/687474703a2f2f692e696d6775722e636f6d2f6b6538555354712e706e67)

-# Assessment: Ruby Objects
+# Diagnostic: Ruby Objects

 You have 30 minutes.

 ## Instructions

 Fork and clone this repository.
 Move into the cloned directory and run `bundle install`.

-Edit `lib/assessment.rb` and complete each question.
-You may use any resource, other than someone else in the classroom, to help you complete the quiz.
+Edit `lib/diagnostic.rb` and complete each question.
+You may use any resource, other than someone else in the room, to help you complete the diagnostic.

-Check your answers as you work with `rspec spec/assessment_spec.rb`.
+Check your answers as you work with by running `rspec specs`.

 Commit and push your changes.

+When you submit your pull request, please include a "fist to five" for comfort and clarity in the pull request description.

+Additionally,
-Submit a pull request.
-Your pull request description should contain a "fist of five" for comfort and clarity.
-Additionally, you should mention the resources you used to help you complete this assessment.
+you should mention the resources you used to help you complete this diagnostic.
 For example:

 ```
 Comfort: 3